objeck/objeck-lsp/README.md

 7. Bundle documentation

 ### Outstanding
+1. Validate all finds in workspace
+2. Auto include libraries based upon 'use' statements
-1. Finding declarations
+3. Finding declarations
     1. Classes and Enums
-2. Auto include libraries based upon 'use' statements
-2. Linting (without DFA)
+4. Linting
     1. Unused variables
     2. Dead code
-3. More efficient symbol structures
-4. Testing with Emacs and Sublime
+5. Testing with Emacs and Sublime

 ### Future
 1. Renaming of variables, methods and functions
 2. Hover support
+3. Use of more efficient JSON data structures